Skip to content

 What language is Chicano English?

-Chicano English is a dialect of English.
+Chicano English is a dialect of the English language.

 Which region is Chicano English associated with?